-Celebrating success for student, Kym Shepherd, our first qualified Story Massage practitioner with learning disabilities.
+Celebrating success for student, Kym Shepherd (sadly, now deceased), our first qualified Story Massage practitioner with learning disabilities.
 Kym, who has myotonic dystrophy, was first introduced to the Story Massage Programme at college.
-It brought such joy and purpose into her life that decided to train to share it with others.
+It brought such joy and purpose into her life that decided to train to share it with others and we would like to celebrate her wonderful life and achievements.
 Kym passed our online course with the support and mentorship of Astrid Gilmartin, a Story Massage Instructor.
-Together, they plan to share massage stories with children in a local nursery.
+Together, they planned to share massage stories with children in a local nursery.
 A wonderful story of courage, determination and achievement.

 Success for Student

 “Kym has shown a real ‘Can Do’ attitude to passing the course,” says Astrid, her mentor, “It has been wonderful to see how much she has enjoyed it, and looked forward to every session together.
 It has really tested her, engaged her and taught her so many skills too.
 For example, she has mastered using the computer, learnt real empathy for others and even written her own story.
 Absolutely amazing.”

 During the first module, Kym learnt the importance of positive touch activities for all ages and abilities.
 She looked at the many benefits of the programme and how it is being used in different contexts.
 She told Astrid that it helped her to feel calm and hoped she could help others to feel calm too.
 She wrote down her own answers and helped Astrid to send these to us for checking.

 A key benefit of the Story Massage Programme for Kym was learning about consent and appropriate touch.
 In her assessment after the first module, she wrote, “If I trust my friends, I say ‘yes.
 If I don’t want to be touched, I say ‘no’.
 If you don’t want a massage then you can just listen to the story.
 That’s okay.”